 There are a range of foot warmer options available, from heated insoles to battery-powered socks, but the best thing you can do to stay comfortable is choose a well-fitting boot.
 Modern ski boots offer impressive levels of insulation, so it’s just a matter of getting the fit right.
 In addition, you’ll need a sock that is thin enough to avoid cutting off circulation.
 That said, if you’ve exhausted your boot and sock options, companies like Hotronic and Therm-IC make great heated insoles and socks for cold-footed skiers.

 With limited pocket space, smartphones are the camera of choice for most resort skiers.
 A nice way to upgrade image quality is with a premium point-and-shoot like the Sony RX100, which is compact enough to store easily in a jacket.
-But if you take your photography seriously, there’s just no replacement for a professional-grade set-up.
-Mirrorless interchangeable-cameras help keep weight in check to a degree, and we’ve been very impressed with the performance of our Sony A7R III.
-For shooting video, GoPros are a great way to get a fun, first-person perspective, and their newly-released Hero8 Black has upgraded image stabilization to help smooth out shaky footage.
+But if you take your photography seriously, there’s just no replacement for a professional-grade setup.
+Mirrorless interchangeable-lens cameras help keep weight in check to a degree, and we’ve been very impressed with the performance of our Sony A7R III.
+For shooting video, GoPros are a great way to get a fun, first-person perspective, and their newly-released Hero11 Black can even send highlight videos to your phone.

 16. Balaclava or Neck Gaiter